greenelab/deep-review/all-sections.md

 [@WeiyYhfy].
 To test or score structures, machine learning algorithms like those discussed earlier are used.
 To "design" and "synthesize", traditional *de novo* design software relied on classical optimizers such as genetic algorithms.
-Unfortunately, this often leads to overfitted, "weird" molecules, which are difficult to synthesize in the lab.
+Unfortunately, this often leads to overfit, "weird" molecules, which are difficult to synthesize in the lab.
 To generate molecules, current programs have therefore settled on rule-based virtual chemical reactions to generate molecular structures [@omzv9ryI].

-Neural network models that learn to generate realistic, synthesizable molecules have been proposed as an alternative to provide the large molecule sets needed for virtual screening or even create and refine focussed molecules for *de novo* design.
+Deep learning models that learn to generate realistic, synthesizable molecules have been proposed as an alternative to provide the large molecule sets needed for virtual screening or even to create and refine focused molecules for *de novo* design.
 In contrast to the classical, symbolic approaches, generative models learned from data do not depend on laboriously encoded expert knowledge.
 The problem is related to the generation of syntactically and semantically correct